appxdigital/appx-core-bpmn-engine/README.md

 To get started with the Appx Core BPMN Engine, follow these steps:

-Clone the repository.

-Install the required dependencies.
+Install the package by running: npm install appx-core-bpmn-engine --registry=http://npm.appx.pt/

+Import the engine, you can do so by placing the following on the top of your file:

+> import { BPMNEngineManager } from "appx-core-bpmn-engine";

+As previously mentioned, you'll then need a storage configuration for FileStore or PrismaStore, it will look something like this:

+> const sessionsDir = path.join(__dirname, 'bpmn-saves');
+>
+> const storage = new FileStoreSession({ path: path.join(__dirname, 'bpmn-saves'), logFn: function() {} });

+Next, it's time to add the config_path, the path to the folder where you'll include all your flows and shared functions, here's an example for the engine manager initialization:

+> const bpmnEngineManager = new BPMNEngineManager({
+    config_path: path.join(__dirname, 'bpmn-flows'),
+    storage: storage,
+});

-Design your BPMN flow using Camunda Modeler 7 and set up the folder structure as explained above.
+Design your BPMN flow using Camunda Modeler 7, copy the resulting XML and set up the folder structure as explained above.

 Prepare a storage mechanism like FileStore or PrismaStore and pass the storage.
 In theory, the interface implemented to interact with storages allows all that share the same API as the previously mentioned (.get, .set, .list/.ids, .destroy), but only those two have been tested.